 Coronation Park was created primarily to commemorate the Coronation of Queen Elizabeth II.
 (June 1953).
-Hence it carries the name Coronation Park to this day.

 Coronation Park is home to Springfield Cricket Club & Chelmsford Rugby Club and primarily specialises in providing for these two sports.
 Springfield Cricket Club has been based at Coronation Park since 1961 with its Club House, bar and eating facilities being built in 1971.
 Chelmsford Rugby Football Club was established in 1920 and they have been based at Coronation Park since 1960.